 First, you need good knowledge of safety requirements and technical processes like plumbing or wiring.
 Otherwise, you may end up cutting electrical wires or ruining the pipes.
 You may also create hazards or be forced to do it all again due to faulty construction.

 You have to be familiar with the different types of material as well.
-For example, a bathroom needs waterproof materials and proper insulation or else you’ll have a stinking mess on your hands pretty soon!
+For example, a bathroom needs waterproof materials and proper insulation, or you’ll have a mess on your hands soon!

 Contractors are familiar with all these details.
 They know the ins and outs of a project and prioritize safety above all else.